-How to turn on/off RTT or TTY on iPhone (Detailed guide)
+How to turn on/off RTT or TTY on iPhone

 Apple incorporates a great accessibility feature to help people with speaking or hearing difficulties.
-It enables users to text the receiver on-call using a built-in teletypewriter (TTY) or real-time text (RTT) on iPhone without any extra hardware.
+It enables users to text the receiver on-call using a built-in teletypewriter (TTY) or real-time text (RTT) on their iPhone without any extra hardware.

 The recipients can read the message immediately, as RTT (a more advanced protocol) instantly transmits your text into a voice message.
 Notably, you can only use RTT on iPhone using iOS 10 and later, provided your carrier supports the feature.
+So, let’s know the steps to take to turn on/off RTT or TTY on an iPhone.

 What is RTT and TTY on iPhone?